gw2scratch/evtc/EVTCAnalytics/README.md

 - Get raw agent, skill and combat item data from logs
 - Get agents and processed events with structured data
 - Get encounter results
-- Calculate statistics such as DPS, buff uptimes and similar (very work-in-progress)

 ## Example usage